 - Wenona Singel, Member; Professor, Michigan State University; East Lansing, Michigan; 2012-present

 - Dr. Arthur Sulzer, Ed D. (Captain USN Ret.), Member; President, Arthur H. Sulzer Associates, Inc.; Glen Mills, Pennsylvania 2013-present

-As of January 2016, the SLSDC, as directed by Administrator Betty Sutton, has begun publicly sharing Advisory Board meeting minutes in an effort to "use technology to share information and data to citizens and stakeholders".
+As of January 2016, the SLSDC has begun publicly sharing Advisory Board meeting minutes in an effort to "use technology to share information and data to citizens and stakeholders".